pubcontrib/snrub/README.md

 project before using Snrub to understand your rights.

 ## Building
-The codebase is written using the 1989 ANSI standard of C. An ANSI-compliant compiler is required to build the program from source.
+The reference implementation is written using the 1989 ANSI standard of C. An ANSI-compliant compiler is required to build the program from source.
 Consider the following minimums of the target data model additional requirements:

 - `int` must be able to hold all values between `[-2147483647, 2147483647]`
 - `size_t` must be able to hold all values between `[0, 2147483647]`